Florida: New listings, median prices rise in March

 ORLANDO, Fla. – April 20, 2016 – Florida’s housing market reported higher median prices, more new listings and fewer all-cash closed sales in March, according to the latest housing data released by Florida Realtors®.
 Statewide closed sales eased last month amid tighter inventory: Single-family home sales totaled 23,758, remaining relatively the same (down 0.6 percent) from March 2015.

 “Many Florida homeowners have been able to rebuild home equity due to strong price growth, but that can also pose a challenge for first-time buyers and move-up buyers,” says 2016 Florida Realtors President Matey H. Veissi, broker and co-owner of Veissi & Associates in Miami.”However, new listings rose in March, which is good news for potential buyers.
-New listings for existing single-family homes rose 5.6 percent compared to a year ago while new listings for townhouse-condo properties are up 2.6 percent.”
+New listings for existing single-family homes rose 5.6 percent compared to a year ago while new listings for townhouse-condo properties and luxury apartments are up 2.6 percent.”

 Meanwhile, sellers received more of their original asking price at the closing table.
 Sellers of existing single-family homes in March received 95.8 percent (median percentage) of their original listing price, while those selling townhouse-condo properties received 94.5 percent (median percentage).